Posted: Friday, Mar 5th, 2021

 .
 Grant Park sits above Ventura (just above City Hall) and offers the finest seascape view, with a Ventura of toy town buildings spread beneath you and Anacapa and Santa Cruz Islands on the horizon (no place better for a sunset.
 Just below Grant Park, the Ventura Botanical Gardens offer a stunning wander among the loveliness of five Mediterranean climate zones (some 160-plus species).
 And the same spectacular ocean panorama.
 Or head for the equally panoramic hills in Arroyo Verde Park.
 Or perhaps a hike beside the Ventura River — on the northern edge of Ventura, just back from the Pacific, the Ventura River Estuary is a special place.
 Stand in the sunshine and watch Great Blue Herons pick their way across the mudflats like fussy, unhurried grandmothers.

 Last but not least, Ventura’s newest hiking (and mountain biking) gem.
-Thanks to the diligent work of the Ventura Land Trust, recently opened Harmon Canyon offers 2,100 acres of hillside nature preserve, a pastoral heaven of gnarled oaks, downy grasses, and wind-kissed vistas.
+Thanks to the diligent work of the Ventura Land Trust, Harmon Canyon offers 2,000-plus acres of hillside nature preserve, a pastoral heaven of gnarled oaks, downy grasses, and wind-kissed vistas.
 A place to hike and mountain bike.
 A place to hear the things that matter.

 Loads of wild island adventure offshore

 That would be Channel Islands National Park.
 The five islands of Channel Islands National Park offer the wild silence of one of America’s least visited National Parks.
 The Park islands are often called the “Galapagos of North America,” which actually undersells the place; an extraordinary playground for camping, hiking, sea kayaking (Santa Cruz Island has some of the best sea cave kayaking in the world), scuba diving, bird watching and just inhaling salty solace.
 There may be no better adventure -- or no more timeless lesson.
 "Adopt the pace of nature," wrote Ralph Waldo Emerson.
 "Her secret is patience.”
 Some of the islands are only 70 minutes off Ventura’s shore.
 Island Packers

 Loads of craft beer